the4thparadigm/hitchhikers-guide/ds_projects/best_practices/README.md

 Instead, make your own branch and commit away, then merge back into master when you're done and have tested your code!

+## When you install python packages, and push requirements.txt

+show with pip freeze